 Not a good match

-When I arrived at the store, the woman took me on a quick tour, pointing out products she wanted me to place into gift baskets I’d supply.
+When I arrived at the store, the woman took me on a quick tour, pointing out products she wanted me to place into gift baskets I’d make.

 When she uttered the “you can’t charge me” phrase, I remember blinking and saying to myself, “I cannot work with this woman.”

 It’s important to hear not only what potential clients say but also how they react in terms of body language and voice inflections.
-You want no surprises when it comes to making money.
+You want no surprises when it comes to making money through the value you provide.

 Some of your gift basket customers are happy to pay you for value.
 Others want all of your talent for pennies.
 When the latter occurs, run, and run fast.
 You’re in business to serve clients through your talent and also to make money, a topic covered at length in Money to Start a Gift Basket Business.

 Turning down projects is an easy choice.
 You want to earn revenue rather than lose money.
 That’s also true for the potential client, but this fact is vitally important for you.

 When you know that you will not be happy with the project and/or the client, do not agree to work with that person.
 I know you want to have a client or at least get one order under your belt if you’re new to gift baskets.
 I’m telling you from my experience that the order will haunt you.
 Decline it, and sleep good that night knowing you made the right choice.

 It was unfortunate that I made gift baskets twice (not once but twice!) for this person.
 I traveled round trip both times to get her products and deliver the completed designs to her store.